 #1.
 What state is my current SharePoint content in?

-Once you have a new structure, and a set of content you actually need, you are in a much better position to perform some sort of automated migration.
+Once you have a new structure and a set of content you actually need, you’ll be in a much better position to perform some sort of automated migration.

 #2.
 Am I migrating content, functionality or both?